hatamiarash7/WebhookHandler/README.md

 ## Contributing

+Don't be shy to be a contributor 😉

 1. Fork it !
 2. Create your feature branch : `git checkout -b my-new-feature`
 3. Commit your changes : `git commit -am 'Add some feature'`
 4. Push to the branch : `git push origin my-new-feature`
-5. Submit a pull request 😃
+5. Submit a pull request

 ## Issues